Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 Finished on getting all the colored tokens into their respective homeyards and started the method to allow them to move out of their homeyard.

+### 5/25/2023 HW

+Worke don simplifying the code in the game class so it's easier to work on and then I started working on more code for the user class.
+Was able to get the accessor methods done and started new ideas for the swapping of turns.

 ## Raihan N

 ### 5/22/2023